 I have been here in Cyprus for a year.

 The main motive to come here was to get European Bachelor’s Degree certificate from a recognized college, so it will be easier for me to find a job in the hospitality industry in the future.

 What were your expectations before coming to Cyprus?

-I was expecting to study as well as do some part-time jobs to pay my college fees as well as for my living expenses here.
+I was expecting to study and do some part-time jobs to pay my college fees and my living expenses here.

 I had heard that students are allowed to work 20 hours per week and 38 hours per week during holidays, summer vacation, and Christmas eve.

 Everything is completely different from what I was told.
 I cannot find any jobs here.